-- CF Once a password has been set, the projector cannot be used unless the correct password is entered every time the projector is started. - Open the OSD menu and go to the SYSTEM SETUP: Advanced > Security 1.
-Settings menu.
-Press MODE/ENTER.
-The Security Settings page displays. - 2.
-Highlight Power on Lock and select On by pressing $\triangleleft/\triangleright$ . - 3.
-As pictured to the right, the four arrow keys ( \( \), $\nabla$ , $\triangleleft$ , $\triangleright$ ) respectively represent 4 digits (1, 2, 3, 4).
-According to the password you desire to set, press the arrow keys to enter five digits for the password. - 4.
-Confirm the new password by re-entering the new password.
-Once the password is set, the OSD menu returns to the Security Settings page.
+Once a password has been set and the splash screen lock is activated, you cannot change the splash screen that displays at projector startup unless the correct password is entered.

+- Open the OSD menu and go to the SYSTEM SETUP: Advanced > Security Settings menu.
+Press Mode/enter on the projector or ENTER on the remote control.
+The Security Settings page displays. - Highlight Change Security Settings and press Mode/enter on the projector or ENTER on the remote control. - As pictured to the right, the four arrow buttons (▲, ▶, ▼, ◄) respectively represent 4 digits (1, 2, 3, 4).
+According to the password you desire to set, press the arrow buttons to enter six digits for the password. - 4.
+Confirm the new password by re-entering the new password. - Once the password is set, the OSD menu returns to the Security Settings page.